oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_inventory.rst

                                                     <td>
                                                                                             </td>
                                                 <td>
                                             <div>A list of regions to search.
-If not specified, the region is read from config file.</div>
+If not specified, the region is read from config file.
+Use &#x27;all&#x27; to generate inventory from all subscribed regions.</div>
                                                         </td>
             </tr>
                                 <tr>